hackeryarn/blog/content/post/dry.md

 ## Repetition has to go somewhere

 At this point, you might think that we have a lot of `calculate_x_compensation` functions that are mostly the same.
-You will feel a strong desire to dry these up, but you must resist the urge.
+You will feel a strong desire to DRY these up, but you must resist the urge.

 Repetition is a part of building programs.
 We can try to spread it in different place or even generate it away, but it all ends up somewhere.
 Instead of fighting with it, we should embrace it as an inevitability.
 We can even use it to our advantage by becoming intentional with where we put it.